MoeraOrg/moera-naming/README.md

 Installation instructions:

-1. As prerequisites you need to have OpenJDK 8+ and PostgreSQL 9.6+ installed.
+1. As prerequisites you need to have Java 11+ and PostgreSQL 9.6+ installed.
 In all major Linux distributions you can install them from the main package repository.
 2. You need to have [moera-commons][1] installed.